 Let me give you a peek of my pretty thang I bought recently.
 It goes with my kitchen so I can just leave it out on the countertop all the time. 😉

-Hillshire Farm is my favorite one, you’ll want two packages of them to make this.
+Hillshire Farm is my favorite brand to use for this and our brown sugar bacon smokies.
+You’ll want two packages of them to make this.
 It could be easily doubled too if you had a large group coming over.
 The beauty of this is you can cook, and then set to warm for another few hours of snacking.

 Little Smokies in Crockpot